-St. Thomas Hall from left to right: undated, 2006 (click thumbnail for larger images)
+St. Thomas Hall: left photo undated; right photo 2006 (click thumbnails for larger images)

 For more photos, click here.